preethamrn/preethamrn.com/content/posts/my-first-open-source-contribution.md

 1. The date format used "day/month" instead of "month/day".
 I've lived in India and the US so I'm familiar with both and each have their merits[^1] but I'm used to month/day right now so I wished there was a setting for it.
 2. The app allows you to filter for activities in a specific time range.
 However, if an activity exceeds the time range then it doesn't clamp it to the specified time range.
 I don't need to know that I spent 30 minutes watching YouTube, 30 minutes reading, and 8 hours sleeping for the activities between 12am and 2am.

-Now I could actually fix them.
+Now, I could actually fix them.
 On the other hand, I was a little bit daunted.
 Even though this wasn't the Linux kernel or anything like that it would still be my first time contributing a real change to some open source codebase and I didn't want to make a fool of myself.

 This post will go over issue #1 - Supporting month/day formatting in the bar chart.